Volograms/vol_cl_tools/README.md

 * For more details on extracting frames with vol2obj see the [vol2obj-parameters](vol2obj Parameters) section.
 * You only need to use the command line for running the *vol2obj* tool's command.
 * Some operating systems now have 3D previewers for .obj files built in, so you may even get a 3D render if you click on the file.
+* If header and sequence input files mismatch, expect an error.
-* To avoid mixing up files bewteen captures:
+* To avoid mixing up files between captures:
   * Create a new output directory using `--output_dir` for each capture you process.
   * Keep each capture's header, sequence, and video files together in their unique folder.
 You can rename this to a more meaningful name e.g. from `1625575284206_ld/` to `martial_arts_pose/`
-* If header and sequence input files mismatch, expect an error.

 ## Repository Contents ##